Background pattern

 • If you have any kidney disease, inform your doctor so that they can prescribe the most suitable dose for you.

-• Young children or patients with difficulty communicating should be closely monitored by parents or caregivers to detect any signs of vision disturbances.
+• Young children or patients with difficulty communicating should be closely monitored by parents or caregivers to detect any signs of vision changes.
 It is recommended to perform a routine eye examination when treating young children.

 • Severe skin reactions, such as Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported in relation to treatment with Myambutol.
 Stop using Myambutol and consult a doctor immediately if you observe any symptoms related to these severe skin reactions described in section 4.

-Other medications and Myambutol
+Other medicines and Myambutol

 If you are taking antacids, you should take Myambutol at least one hour before the antacid.
 In the case of antacids containing aluminum hydroxide, the time margin should be at least 4 hours since the administration of Myambutol.